-ZTO Express (Cayman) Inc. (ZTO) CEO Meisong Lai on Q3 2020 Results - Earnings Call Transcript

 Now looking at our numbers, I should comment that our level of cost is normal based on our normal volume and for the increased number of vehicles that we have on the road there is a increased depreciation that could be one of the differences compared to our peers.
 And then secondly, what is indeed included in the transportation cost each competitive companies are not necessarily exactly the same.
 So we believe first of all as I stated, our level of cost is normal against the level of volume that we reported and then two, there are potentially cost structure differences as that cost are different.

-Regarding when the turning point of the price will come, the chairman commented that it is still driven by the basic rule of supply and demand relationship.
-For express delivery industry the key opportunity for the model that we are looking at the network partner model, you can look at those into two aspects.
-One is the transit capability, the other is pickup and delivery capability.
-So capacity, quality of services are all the key factors determining where the price would go and when you do have huge capacity and the volume is also increasing from a demand side, then everyone in order to fill capacity, the price will decline, but yet there is going to be a point where your capacity advantage rules over everyone else's and particularly so when you -- if you refer to the comment that we made earlier in our prepared remarks, the network partners capabilities is a critical element because they have to be matched up and in sync with the transit platform.
+Regarding the -- when the turning point of the price would come, the Chairman commented that it is still driven by the basic rule of supply and demand relationship.
+For express delivery industry, the key, particularly for the model that we are looking at, the network partner model, you can look at those into 2 aspects.
+One is the transit capability.
+The other is pickup and the delivery capability.
+So capacity, quality of services is all the key -- are all the key factors determining where the price would go.

+When you do have huge capacity and the volume is also increasing from a demand side, then everyone -- in order to fill the capacity, the price will decline, but yet there is going to be a point where your capacity advantage rules over everyone else's.
+And particularly so when you -- if you refer to the comment that we made earlier in our prepared remarks, the network partners' capabilities is a critical element because they have to be matched up and in sync with the transit platform.

-We ZTO have on one hand consistently investing in our own infrastructure and at the same time now as volume continues to increase, we saw the need by our network partners and also some of the partners proactively expressed their desire and the need to expand their own capabilities for pickup and delivery because it does also require some level of sorting.
-So we are able to use our financial resources to help support to them, our network, healthy level of our network and the network partner's confidence level are relatively more stable and sound.
+We, ZTO, have, on one hand, consistently investing in our own infrastructure.
+And at the same time now, as volume continued to increase, we saw the need by our network partners and also some of the partners proactively expressed their desire and the need to expand their own capabilities for pickup and delivery because it does also require some level of sorting.
+So we are able to use our financial resources to help to support them.
+Our network -- healthy level of our network and the network partners' confidence level are relatively more stable and sound.
+So if I may supplement to what Chairman has made.

-So if I may supplement to what Chairman has made, if you were truly looking for a signal or signifying events, perhaps we should watch closely and look closely to how our network partners are doing, are they investing, are they expanding with the backdrop of volume increases, if they are also investing, they're expanding and their synchronized capability are there to support the entire brand, then cost, scale advantage will further be harvested and quality of services will be maintained at that brand will continue to thrive and the price will no longer -- the price will no longer be the tool, but the capacity will be the determining factor of bringing in more volume and hence the price will be determined by the taker and the price will resume.
+If you were truly looking for a signal or signifying events, perhaps we should watch closely and look closely to how our network partners are doing.
+Are they investing?
+Are they expanding?
+With the backdrop of volume increases, if they are also investing, they are expanding and their synchronized capabilities are there to support the entire brand, then cost scale advantage will further be harvested, and quality of services will be maintained, and that brand will continue to thrive.
+And the price will no longer -- yes, the price will no longer be the tool, but the capacity will be the determining factor of bringing in more volume.
+And hence, the price will be determined by the taker, and the price will resume.

-The impact of the ETC from the second quarter and to third quarter differences is about RMB0.05 and some of the other details because we do not -- we do have these analysis but we do not disclose this for competitive purposes.

 Baoying Zhai

+The impact of the ETC from the second quarter and the two -- third quarter differences is about CNY 0.05.
+And some of the other details because we do not -- we do have these analysis, but we do not disclose this for competitive purposes.

-Sorry, I've a follow-up question on the tax rate and because I saw in the third quarter, Zhongtongji got a favorable tax rate but it speaks of my relation as if not complete, so how long it will continue and for this year and for next few years if Zhongtongji still enjoy the 10% tax rate?
+Sorry, I have a follow-up question on the tax rate.
+And -- because I saw in the third quarter, Zhongtongji got a favorable tax rate at 10%.
+But if based on my own calculation, I think the tax reform is not completed yet.
+So how long it will continue?
+And for the next few -- for this year and for next few years, if Zhongtongji still enjoy the 10% tax rate?

+Yes.
 Thank you for your question.
-I think I need to clarify the key software enterprise and new high technology are two different distinctive set of patients.
-Those are, one is for three years the high new technology enterprise is for three years and then the one that we received for this quarter is related to only one year of certification for Zhongtongji for year 2019.
+I think I need to clarify, the key software enterprise and the new high-technology enterprise are two different distinctive certification.
+Those are -- the one is for three years, the high new technology enterprise for three years.
+And then the one that we received for this quarter is related to only one year of certification for Zhongtongji for the year 2019.
 It is the entire amount for the differential of 5%.
-While we have also obtained another three years of certification for being the high new enterprise and so we have just started a new cycle for the three year certification.
+While we have also obtained another 3 years of certification for being the high new enterprise, and so we have just started a new cycle for the 3-year certification.

 Operator